seanJosephFitzpatrick/project-template/README.md

 Explain how you created your database, and how information is represented in it.

 **Creating Constituencies**
 There are 40 nodes representing the Constituencies of Ireland.
-The [CREATE]:http://neo4j.com/docs/stable/query-create.html clause is used to create multiple node, labels and properties.
+The CREATE clause is used to create multiple node, labels and properties.
 The label on these group of nodes are Constituency.
 Each node contains 4 properties relating to each Constituency.
 * Name : Idividual name of each Constituency.
 * Population : The population of each Constituency.